 SSI post-2006 Class Members potentially due post-2006 relief were included in the April 2010 scheduled redetermination (RZ) release and loaded into Stars and Stripes the Next Generation (SSTNG).
-Field offices (FOs) must contact these Class Members in order to conduct a RZ prior to resuming payment.
-FOs will include special language in the RZ appointment letter that explains the potential relief under the Martinez settlement.
-Some denial cases may require a medical determination before determining payment eligibility.
+Field offices (FOs) contacted these Class Members in order to conduct a RZ prior to resuming payment.
+FOs included special language in the RZ appointment letter that explained the potential relief under the Martinez settlement.
+Some denial cases required a medical determination before determining payment eligibility.

-For Class Members that we were not able to identify in April 2010, we will furnish the same relief after the Pre-2007 relief systems run.
+For Class Members that we were not able to identify in April 2010, we furnished the same relief after the Pre-2007 relief systems run.